What is UX writing?

 BAUHAUS: Very sober, not well structured

-The most striking feature is the blue ‘Sign in via Google’ button from Google itself, which users can use to log in directly via their Google account.
+The most striking feature is the blue “Sign in with Google” button from Google itself, which allows users to log in directly via their Google account.

 Unfortunately, potential new customers are completely left behind on this page.
-You can hardly address new customers more soberly than with the statement ‘New customer?
-Register now’ is probably the best way to address new customers.
-What a pity, really.
+You can hardly address new customers more soberly than with the statement “New customer?
+Register now” is probably the best way to address new customers.
+Schade eigentlich.

 404 error pages—a type of page with cult factor potential